Tornado outbreak rips across Deep South; at least 5 dead

 “Thinking of everyone in Alabama and all of those impacted by the severe weather across the South tonight.
 My prayers are with the grieving families.
 Please stay safe,” Biden tweeted late Thursday.

-McGill reported from New Orleans.
-Associated Press writer Kim Chandler in Montgomery, photographer Butch Dill in Alabama, and Desiree Mathurin in Atlanta contributed to this report.
+Yoganathan reported from Newnan.
+Associated Press writers Kim Chandler in Montgomery, Alabama; Kevin McGill in New Orleans; Desiree Mathurin in Atlanta; Jeff Martin in Marietta, Georgia; and Rebecca Santana in New Orleans contributed to this report.